Bissinger Wool Pullery: Redevelopment

-The site was purchased in 2000, by Eastwinds Development, owned by respected developer, Junki Yoshida.
+The site was purchased in 2000, by Eastwinds Development, owned by developer, Junki Yoshida.
 Yoshida anticipated redeveloping the site with a "much-anticipated" hotel and resort project.
 Lacking timely support from the city of Troutdale, the legal proceedings failed to force Columbia Gorge Outlets to allow road building through their mall site.
 The outlets largely blocked access to the site, and without the road, the city of Troutdale was obligated to purchase the site from Eastwinds Development.

 Environmental hazards

 Prior to the pullery, the site had been used as a cattle slaughterhouse, and for hide processing/tanning.

 The cabinet-making business incurred EPA hazardous waste violations in 1991-92.
 The various activities on the property, since 1901, generated waste products, containing chromium and volatile organic compounds, which were found on the site, according to the Oregon Department of Environmental Quality.
 Sometime prior to 2006, Gresham Fire and Emergency Services condemned the building.